-CodeScaler: Scaling Code LLM Training and Test-Time Inference via Execution-Free Reward Models
+CodeScaler: Scaling Code LLM Training and Test-Time Inference via Reward Models

 About

 Reinforcement Learning from Verifiable Rewards (RLVR) has driven recent progress in code large language models by leveraging execution-based feedback from unit tests, but its scalability is fundamentally constrained by the availability and reliability of high-quality test cases.
-We propose CodeScaler, an execution-free reward model designed to scale both reinforcement learning training and test-time inference for code generation.
+We propose CodeScaler, a reward model designed to scale both reinforcement learning training and test-time inference for code generation.
 CodeScaler is trained on carefully curated preference data derived from verified code problems and incorporates syntax-aware code extraction and validity-preserving reward shaping to ensure stable and robust optimization.
-Across five coding benchmarks, CodeScaler improves Qwen3-8B-Base by an average of +11.72 points, outperforming binary execution-based RL by +1.82 points, and enables scalable reinforcement learning on synthetic datasets without any test cases.
+Across four coding benchmarks, CodeScaler consistently outperforms execution-based RL by +1.55 points on Qwen3-8B-Base and +4.23 points on Qwen3-14B-Base.
+By further scaling to 44K problems with additional synthetic data, CodeScaler yields +14.64 points improvement over the base model without requiring any test cases.
 At inference time, CodeScaler serves as an effective test-time scaling method, achieving performance comparable to unit test approaches while providing a 10-fold reduction in latency.
 Moreover, CodeScaler surpasses existing reward models on RM-Bench not only in the code domain (+3.3 points), but also in general and reasoning domains (+2.7 points on average).

 Related benchmarks